RahulSinghRaj/tele-shilling-bot-test/README.md

 Fee will be charged for future use.
 And you will know that it is still much better to use :)

+# NOTICE
+Many people asking that it is not working now.
+As it is not officially launched yet, nothing is working now. it is normal.
+Join https://t.me/AutoShillTG to get the official announcement of this program for FREE.

+And there is a beta test program running now.
+it is being used by some shillers for test and early use for this program.
+But it is NOT FREE (only official release will be FREE).
+If you want beta test, DM @AllCoinLab

 # Features
 1. Can shill with your user **ACCOUNT**, not with **BOT** (Can also do with bot but you prefer account)